soupstream/InfiniteVariantTool/README.md

 ### My Halo Infinite installation got messed up.
 How do I fix it?

-In Steam, run *Verify integrity of game files...* on Halo Infinite to restore modified files.
-You may also have to delete the *disk_cache* and *server_disk_cache* folders from your Halo Infinite game folder.
+Delete the *disk_cache* and *server_disk_cache* folders from your Halo Infinite game folder.
 They are recreated automatically when you play the game online.
+If you're still having issues, run *Verify integrity of game files...* on Halo Infinite in Steam.